wearereasonablepeople/warp-proxy/README.md

 # Proxing all request to local json files
 warp-proxy mock --port 6543 --directory ./mymocksfolder/

+# Using a config.js file
+warp-proxy run --config ./proxy-config.js

 # Using npx, you don't even need to install the package
 npx warp-proxy start --port 6543 --target http://mydesiredserver:1234
 ```